 For example, if you are going to spend $5000 on home renovation, a type of discretionary expense, you may be tempted to dip into the savings bucket, or worst, from your fixed expenses bucket.
 Instead of doing this, you can get a short-term loan, and pay it back by small instalments.
 It will not shake off your cash flow, and at the same time, it can provide you with enough money to pay for your renovation or other urgent expenses.

 Improve your credit score.
 It is beneficial to have a good mix of credit.
 By adding an instalment loan in your credit report your credit score may improve by a few points.
 Your payment history also accounts for roughly 35% of your credit score.
 So, it is wise to get a loan which is more than the exact amount you need to pay for home renovation so that you can also use it to update repayments on your credit card bills, utilities and other outstanding debts.
 When you keep your credit card balances low, repay debts, and avoid maxing out your credit, you will eventually see an increase in your credit rating.

-Personal loan is a viable option for those who do not want to refinance or get a second mortgage.
-But, if you want to get high amount of loan with more manageable monthly payments or the ones that you can pay off comfortably, perhaps it is time to consider getting a second mortgage.
-Take advantage of better rates, as the market improves, you ca also use it to get cash for immediate expenses or to consolidate your high interest debts.
-So, if personal loans cannot help you meet your immediate goals—give second mortgage a chance.
+A personal loan is a viable option for those who do not want to refinance or get a second mortgage.
+But, if you want to get a high amount of loan with more manageable monthly payments or the ones that you can pay off comfortably, perhaps it is time to consider getting a second mortgage.
+Take advantage of better rates, as the market improves, you can also use it to get cash for immediate expenses or to consolidate your high-interest debts.
+So, if personal loans cannot help you meet your immediate goals—give the second mortgage a chance.